jrladd/CIS112/assignments/project3.md

 - 10 pts: Database meets the intended purpose and is consistent with both the UCD and the ERD

-[^1]: If you are using one of the provided datasets, this may not be applicable.
-In that case, you must include all provided attributes.

-[^2]:If it is completely impossible to hit the requirements as indicated given the purpose of a database of your creation, you may ask for an exception to this rule.
+[^1]:If it is completely impossible to hit the requirements as indicated given the purpose of a database of your creation, you may ask for an exception to this rule.
 Any project seeking this exception must have been granted accommodation (through an email confirmation) prior to the Thanksgiving break.
-[^3]: See footnote 2!
+[^2]: See footnote 1!
-[^4]: As an example, this might include connecting a particular use-case to a particular function.
-For the Project I & II system, one might write the following as an instruction: "Users are able to search for the phone number of a particular contact (e.g., John Marine).
+[^3]: As an example, this might include connecting a particular use-case to a particular function.
+As an example, one might write the following as an instruction: "Users are able to search for the phone number of a particular contact (e.g., John Marine).
 The function query_contact_phone takes two text arguments, representing the first and last name for the contact of interest.
 An example function call in SQL would look like: `SELECT ∗ FROM query_contact_phone(’John’,’Marine’);`"